 Traveling to Mexico was one of my biggest wishes for a long time.
 I have also my laptop with ˝Mexican˝ background.
 Sandy beaches, adventurous road trips, food, and people… just wow ♥ Like I imagined, everything I got in this country.

 We flew from Miami International airport to Cancun with Southwest Airlines (cheap but not so good airline).
 After two missed flights I think it was time.
 Yes, do not ask how we missed it.
-Story to tell 😉 The view from plane was just amazing.
+Story to tell 😉 The view from the plane was just amazing.
 We flew above Key West in the USA and then above the endless blue turquoise sea.

-What I experienced for the first time is that for exchanging the money, I needed to have the passport with me.
+What I experienced for the first time is that for exchanging the money, I needed to have a passport with me.
 The exchange rate was: 1 USD = 18 MXP; at the airport 1 USD = 14 MXP (Mexican pesos).

 FROM CANCUN TO PLAYA DEL CARMEN

 From Cancun to Playa del Carmen we traveled by bus.
 It took us a little more than 1 hour.
 Playa del Carmen was our starting point to Cozumel.
 First, in the morning, we went for breakfast.
 In a lot of restaurants eggs are the most popular dish to eat in the morning.
 They prepare eggs in many different ways.

 Huevos Benedict – two half of English muffin, poached egg, Hollandaise sauce, and bacon or avocado.

 Huevos revueltos – scrambled eggs with tomatoes and onions.

 I know this Island from one Mexican telenovela.
 We went from Playa del Carmen with the ferry to the island.
 It was cloudy but at least we did not have rain.
 I guess it was time for some adventure time.
 Why?